amplication/ast-types/README.md

 ## Contributing

-Please read our [Contributing Guide](https://github.com/amplication/amplication/blob/master/CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.
+Please read our [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

+## License

+This project is licensed under the [Apache License 2.0](LICENSE).